-It provided an opportunity to access the potential of Pakistan’s agricultural market and empower the key players and participants to understand the market appetite for their products, as well as to recognize the best channels for delivery.
+The expo provided an opportunity to access the potential of Pakistan’s agricultural market and help key players and participants to understand the market appetite for their products, as well as to recognize the best channels for delivery.
 It brought together all stakeholders from the public, private, academic and social sectors on one platform to engage in constructive dialogue, experience sharing and information dissemination.

 The exhibitors displayed their latest products and technologies such as agriculture and livestock implements, cattle feed, seeds and fertilizers, while banks and insurance companies had also set up stalls to inform visitors about how they could apply and take advantage of agriculture loans and insurance schemes.